The Post-Covid World

 MEDICAL EQUIPMENT SHORTAGE highlightS THE potential OF AN UNDERESTIMATED INDUSTRY

 As far back as 2012, proponents were predicting that 3D printing would usher in a “third industrial revolution.”
-But as of 2019, it largely failed to gain traction outside of niche industries and hobbyists.
+But as of 2019, it had largely failed to gain traction outside of niche industries and hobbyists.
 The equipment was expensive and companies lacked the in-house expertise required to operate it.

 UNYQ, which manufactures 3D-printed prostheses for amputees, also converted its facilities to support emergency medical supplies manufacturing.